Traffic Fine Calculator

 How are traffic fines calculated?

-Traffic fines are set by national or regional law and depend on the type of violation, speed over the limit, blood alcohol level, and prior offences.
+Traffic fines are set by national or regional law and depend on the violation type, speed over the limit, BAC level, and prior offences.
 Some countries use fixed fines (France, Germany for minor speeding), while others use ranges decided by a traffic court.

 What are penalty points?

 Many European countries use a penalty point system.
 Points accumulate on your driving licence for violations.
-Reaching the maximum (e.g. 8 points in Germany, 12 in France) results in licence suspension.
-Points are typically cleared after 2–4 years of clean driving.
+Reaching the maximum (8 points in Germany, 12 in France, 20 in Lithuania) results in licence suspension.
+Points are cleared after 2–4 years of clean driving.

 Can I get a fine reduced?

-In most countries, fines paid promptly (within a set period) are reduced by 25–50% — for example, France offers a 33% reduction for early payment.
+In most countries, fines paid promptly within a set period are reduced by 25–50%.
+France offers a 33% reduction for payment within 15 days.
+Germany offers 25% off for early payment.
 Some jurisdictions allow appeal via a traffic court where fines may be lowered or dismissed.

 What happens if I ignore a traffic fine abroad?

 EU countries cooperate to enforce fines across borders under Directive 2015/413/EU.
-Your home country's authority can be asked to collect the fine on behalf of another EU member state.
-Non-EU countries may also have bilateral enforcement agreements.
+Your home country's authority can be asked to collect the fine on behalf of another EU state.
+Non-EU countries may also have bilateral enforcement agreements with your country.

 What is the legal blood alcohol limit?